 Join Our Team

-The Eiteljorg Museum seeks to attract, recruit, and support a diverse staff of talented people.
-We offer competitive packages and practice equal opportunity employment policies.
-In this section, find listings for any open positions.
+The Eiteljorg Museum is committed to attracting, recruiting, and supporting a staff of talented individuals from a wide range of backgrounds and experiences.
+We offer competitive compensation packages and uphold equal opportunity employment practices.
+In this section, you’ll find listings for current job openings.

 Job Description